typemill/docs/05-Forms/03-Meta-Tabs.md

 	}
 })
 ```
-You can simply **copy and paste** this component, because the vue-component will basically always look the same.
+You can simply **copy and paste** this component, because the vue-component will always look the same.
 Just change the name of the component `Vue.component('mytab', {})` to the name of your tab.
 Please use an **unique name** for your tab, because there might be conflicts if another plugin uses the same name for a tab.

 This is what the vue component does: